elizabrock/software-development-curriculum/computer-science/algorithms/introduction-to-algorithmic-complexity.md

 > Big O is the most commonly used asymptotic notation for comparing functions (Wikipedia)

 Big-O is the most common way to convey how expensive (or cheap) an algorithm is.
-Depending on the size of your program's input and the constraints of your processing power, storage, or memory, different algorithms will perform better.
+Depending on the size of your program's input and the constraints of your processing power (CPU), storage (Disk space), or memory (RAM), different algorithms will perform better.

 ### A tool for selecting algorithms